Tylerpizza11/ERLC-BORDER-BOT/README.md

 <p align="center">
   <a href="#overview">Overview</a>
+  •
+  <a href="#instalation">Instalation</a>
 </p>

 # Overview
   ER:LC Border BOt is a Discord Bot For ER:LC Discord Servers!
+You Can Self-Host this bot or Host it on anywhere else!
+  Please Give Me Credit!

+  # Instalation
+  To set up the Discord Bot you will need a discord bot Tocken.
+[Go Here](https://discord.com/developers/applications)